Is your invoice template contributing to late payment?

 4. Provide a description of the product or service provided

 An invoice should always include a detailed description of the goods or services supplied, to make clear to the customer what they are being billed for.
 It may be a good idea to include who purchased the products or services here.
 Also, never add on undiscussed fees as this could anger your customer, lead to disputes and cause them to refuse to pay the outstanding balance.
+If the price is higher than what’s been quoted, explain this to your customer before sending the invoice.

 5. Clearly state payment terms

-Always include your credit terms in a prominent position that your customer can clearly see.
+As we’ve already mentioned, always include your credit terms in a prominent position that your customer can clearly see.
 This is one of the most important pieces of information on the invoice and should not be hidden away.
 If your credit terms are not visible your customer may put it to the bottom of their payment pile as it may not appear to be as urgent as their other invoices.

 6. Provide IBAN number